-Ok first up…
+Ok, first up…

 That way, you get something that looks great and is functional.
-So for example if you don’t entertain/cook often, you can pretty much go with any material you like but if you cook daily, you will want to steer clear of certain materials like natural stone that require more maintenance over the years.
+So, for example, if you don’t entertain/cook often, you can pretty much go with any material you like.
+Still, if you cook daily, you will want to steer clear of certain materials like natural stone that require more maintenance over the years.